-While overall budget is important, it’s equally important to see how close you are to meeting your return on investment (ROI) goals.
+While overall budget is essential, seeing how close you are to meeting your return on investment (ROI) goals is equally important.

-Once you determine which KPIs will help you measure success, you’ll want to use some best practices when it comes to tracking them.
-This includes making sure your KPIs are created as S.M.A.R.T. goals: specific, measurable, attainable, realistic, and time-based.
+Once you determine which KPIs will help you measure success, you’ll want to use some best practices when tracking them.
+This includes ensuring your KPIs are created as SMART goals: specific, measurable, attainable, realistic, and time-based.

-Let’s look at each one of these criteria and how to set yourself up for success.
+Let’s look at these criteria and how to set yourself up for success.
 By applying these tips, you’ll ensure your KPIs are capturing the necessary data to make sound decisions.

 Take a look at the KPIs you have identified.
 Are they clear?

-If they are too vague, they can’t be measured properly.
+If they are too vague, they can’t be appropriately measured.
 And if they can’t be measured, how will you determine your success?

 And if you can’t determine your success, project management deliverables will be missed along the project lifecycle, and the objective won’t be met.

-The success or failure of using project management KPIs rely on data.
-But if you are either pulling data from multiple sources or are using a best guess to determine the outcome, creating KPIs is pointless.
+The success or failure of using project management KPIs relies on data.
+But, creating KPIs is pointless if you pull data from multiple sources or use a best guess to determine the outcome.

 You won’t predict a current or future project outcome.
-So make sure all your data is synced so that your KPI is measurable and easy to report on.
+So, ensure all your data is synced so your KPI is measurable and manageable to report on.

-As a project manager, you need to determine KPIs that can be achievable by the team you have assembled.
+As a project manager, you need to determine KPIs that can be achievable by the project team you have assembled.

 KPIs need to be relevant to the project.
-This seems like a no- brainer, but irrelevant KPIs can start slipping in if multiple team members add KPIs.
+This seems like a no-brainer, but irrelevant KPIs can start slipping in if multiple team members add KPIs.

-So periodically checking that your KPIs align with the project objective will help keep your project on track.
+So, periodically checking that your KPIs align with the project objective will keep your project on track.